tinegachris/energy_savings_calculator/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the BSD 2-Clause License.
 See the [LICENSE](LICENSE) file for details.